MusawerMehdii/Landing-Page/README.md

 # Landing-Page
-Responsive front end web page using HTML,CSS, and Javascript Headphone landing page with HTML, CSS, and JavaScript, featuring a dark-themed design and captivating scroll-triggered animations.
+Responsive front end web page using HTML,CSS, and Javascript featuring a dark-themed design and captivating scroll-triggered animations.
 The project begins by prioritizing mobile compatibility through the Mobile First method, then extends its appeal to desktop users.